What You Need to Know About Calculating RMDs for 2023

 Your yearly RMD is calculated using a formula based on the IRS’ Uniform Lifetime Table.
 The table and its associated distribution periods are based on complicated actuarial calculations of projected life expectancies.
 But basically, this table estimates the maximum number of years (also known as distribution periods) your retirement account may need to make RMDs to you and your surviving spouse (please see the note at the bottom of this article).

 Your distribution period gets shorter every year, based on your age.
-For example, if you take your first RMD in 2023 at age 73, your distribution period is 26.5 years.
+For example, if you take your first RMD in 2024 at age 73, your distribution period is 26.5 years.
 When you turn 74, it will be 25.5 years.
 When you turn 90, it will be 12.2 years.

 Will you or your surviving spouse need your retirement assets to last this long?
 Maybe, if longevity runs in your family.
 In any case, the distribution period is designed to gradually increase the percentage of RMDs from your retirement accounts over time without prematurely draining your nest egg should you live to a ripe old age.

-Calculating Your Own RMDs
+Calculating your own RMDs

 So how do you calculate your RMD for a given year?
 By dividing the value of each retirement account at the end of the previous year by the distribution period based on what your age will be in the year you take the RMD.

 Here are two hypothetical examples using the table above.
-Say your IRA was worth $500,000 at the end of 2022, and you were taking your first RMD at age 73 this year.
+Say your IRA was worth $500,000 at the end of 2023, and you were taking your first RMD at age 73 this year.
 Your distribution amount would be $18,868 ($500,000 divided by 26.5).
-Likewise, if you were turning 85 in 2023, your RMD would be $31,250 ($500,000 divided by 16).
+Likewise, if you were turning 85 in 2024, your RMD would be $31,250 ($500,000 divided by 16).

-Making Smart RMD Decisions
+Making smart RMD decisions

-Calculating annual RMDs is relatively simple.
+Calculating RMDs is relatively simple.
 Where it can get complicated is figuring out which accounts you should take them from.

 With other accounts, you have more flexibility and thus more options to consider.
 For example, if you have several traditional or rollover IRAs, you first need to calculate the RMD for each individual account.
 Many IRA custodians will do this for you.
 The challenge comes when you decide how much to withdraw from each account.

-- You can take separate RMDs from each IRA.
+- You can take separate RMDs from each IRA

-- You can take the total combined RMD from one IRA.
+- You can take the total combined RMD from one IRA

-- Or you can withdraw different amounts from several IRAs that, when combined, add up to the total RMD amount.
+- Or you can withdraw different amounts from several IRAs that, when combined, add up to the total RMD amount

 Alternative RMD strategies